CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ---

-The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-aware, flexible dynymic test data generation** that supports both simple and complex data-driven testing scenarios, while it that can be either used as-is and can be extended in various .NET test frameworks too.
+The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-safe, flexible dynymic test data generation** that supports both simple and complex data-driven testing scenarios, while it can be either used "as-is" as well as can be extended in various .NET test frameworks too.

 ---